Skip to content

 Kaloki Nyamai - Artists - James Cohan

-Nyamai was one of four artists included in the Kenyan Pavilion at the 59th Venice Biennale (2022), Venice, Italy.
-He has also participated in the Kampala Art Biennale (2018), Kampala, Uganda, Stellenbosch Triennale (2020), South Africa, Dakar Biennale (2022), Dakar, Senegal.
-Recent presentations include Dining in Chaos (2023), a monumental triptych of unstretched canvases depicting figures in times of global crisis which debuted at Art Basel Unlimited, Basel, Switzerland in 2023.
-Nyamai will participate in the 16th edition of the Sharjah Biennial, which opens in February 2025 in Sharjah, UAE.
+Nyamai has participated in several international biennials such as the Kenyan Pavilion at the 59th Venice Biennale (2022), Italy, Kampala Art Biennale (2018), Uganda, Stellenbosch Triennale (2020), and South Africa, Dakar Biennale (2022), Senegal.
+He debuted Dining in Chaos, a monumental triptych at Art Basel Unlimited, Basel, Switzerland in 2023.
+Nyamai was recently included in the 16th edition of the Sharjah Biennial (2025), Sharjah, UAE.

-In 2023, Nyamai launched Kamene Art Residency, a program designed to foster artistic growth and cross-cultural collaboration in the heart of Nairobi.
+In 2023, Nyamai founded the Kamene Art Residency, a program designed to foster artistic growth and cross-cultural collaboration in the heart of Nairobi.

 Back To Top